 WHEELHOUSE– the old Wharf has been replaced with an upbeat spot that still offers a huge deck up against the docks.

-FORGOTTEN MILE SOUTH OF THE CANAL INCLUDING INDIAN RIVER INLET
+DEWEY BEACH and FORGOTTEN MILE SOUTH OF THE CANAL INCLUDING INDIAN RIVER INLET

 BIG CHILL BEACH CLUB: Quite possibly one of the best views around.
 Lounge on the umbrella deck in the shadow of the IR Bridge viewing the inlet, ocean and bay.